Maher1506/Java-tic-tac-toe-solver/README.md

 A Java-based Tic-Tac-Toe game with AI opponents of varying difficulty levels, including Random, Beatable, and Unbeatable AI using the Minimax algorithm.
 Players can compete against another human or different AI modes.

+## 🚀 Overview

+Tic Tac Toe is a solved game, with a draw being forced if both players play optimally.
+If a player plays optimally, they can win or draw based on the other player's moves.
+The game is played by two players on a 3x3 grid where each player is assigned 'X' or 'O'.
+The game takes turns with each player placing their mark on the grid.
+The player wins if places his mark in a complete horizontal, vertical, or diagonal way.
+The game is a draw if the grid is full with no player winning.
+The game contains 138 terminal states and 255,168 possible valid states.

 ## 🏆 Features

 -  **Play Against AI or a Human Opponent**